pyTooling/pyTooling/doc/Packaging.rst

 extractVersionInformation
 *************************

-The function :py:func:`~pyTooling.Packaging.extractVersionInformation` extracts version information from a Python source file (module).
+The function :func:`~pyTooling.Packaging.extractVersionInformation` extracts version information from a Python source file (module).
 Usually these module variables are defined in a ``__init__.py`` file.

 .. rubric:: Supported fields